hrkoren/codequiz/README.md

 ## Installation

-Go to [the quiz](https://hrkoren.github.io/codequiz/) to check it out.
+Go to [the quiz](https://hrkoren.github.io/codequiz/) to check it out and test your knowledge.

 ## Usage